tobyjaguar/burrito-shop/README.md

 ## Environment File

 A note about the .env file.
+The complete .env is not included in the repo because this is an application security concern.
+An example .env file is included in the repo which will be copied when the container starts.
+However, the example values are **NOT** complete, and will need all values for the application to make successful blockchain transactions, as the private key is missing from the example file.

+## Additional Notes

 This medium post was helpful in overcoming the Silicon Mongo issue and is included for attribution:
 [article](https://medium.com/@b.watcharachai/install-mongodb-on-mac-arm-apple-chip-m1-m2-7045bc44f483)